Skip to main content

 Shelly.call()

-To interact with the local device, JS code can invoke RPC methods using a "local" RPC channel.
-This method doesn't return a value.
-If invoked with invalid arguments the script is aborted.
-The signature of the method is:
+To interact with the local device, JS code can invoke RPC methods using a "local" RPC channel:

 PropertyTypeDescription